morgan-j-black/Obsidian-with-Zotero-Academia/Notes/Obsidian-tutorial.md

 By linking these ideas together, _structure can naturally form_ that matches your way of thinking.

 > [!info]
-> Turns out people really like using [[Obsidian]] for [Dungeons and Dragons](https://phd20.com/2021-12-20-getting-started-with-obsidian-dnd/)
+> Turns out people really like using [[Obsidian-tutorial]] for [Dungeons and Dragons](https://phd20.com/2021-12-20-getting-started-with-obsidian-dnd/)

 # Concepts

-This file will act as the contents for the tutorial on [[Obsidian]].
+This file will act as the contents for the tutorial on [[Obsidian-tutorial]].
 Click on each link to open up the respective note (`ctrl+click` will open the note in a new window).

 1. [[Obsidian - Syntax]]
 2. [[Obsidian - wiki link]]